fperraudeau/singlecellworkflow/reviewers_response.md

 1. Do we need PCA?
 I think that we don't and I have removed it, but if you feel strongly for including it, we can put it back.
 2. Do we need to include all the convoluted preprocessing to go from GEO to a SingleCellExperiment?
 I actually have a SingleCellExperiment object saved on Github.
 I see arguments both for and against... it may actually be useful for people to see how to create a SCE from scratch.
 3. Should we include spike-ins in the SingleCellExperiment object?
 I think so because one reviewer explicitly mentions it, but it makes it harder to carry out all the steps.
+For now, I am keeping them, showing with some EDA that are not very useful and removing them.
 4. Discussion about choice of K. AIC/BIC don't seem to provide a good answer.
 What should we do?
+5. Many of the parameters that we specify in RSEC are default.
+On one hand it would be nice to leave them so that we don't have to explain them (see comment from reviewer 2), but on the other hand it would be more reproducible if we decide to change the default values later... what should we do?

 ## Reviewer 1 (Stephanie Hicks)

 > 1. In this workflow, the authors start with a count table.
 However, the majority of researchers will start with raw reads (e.g. a FASTQ file).
 It would be great if the author discussed current best practices for the quantification step of scRNA-seq data.
 Alternatively, the authors could point to other references that have already been developed.

 We agree that giving guidance to the readers on how to quantify gene expression in scRNA-seq data is an important topic.
 However, we feel that it is outside the scope of this paper.
 We have included a reference to the `scPipe` Bioconductor package, which provides functions to quantify gene expression starting from raw data.

 > 2. I would like to see the authors take advantage of the rich functionality and data exploration tools for cell- and gene-specific quality control (QC) introduced in low-level analysis workflows such as the one from Lun et al. (2016).
 Also, in this workflow, the authors create multiple SummarizedExperiment objects (e.g. one with only the top 1000 highly variable genes (HVGs), one with all genes, etc).
 This doesn’t seem efficient, especially with large single cell data sets such as the 1.3 million cells from embryonic mouse brains.
 I think both of these concerns can now be addressed with efforts such as the recently developed SingleCellExperiment Bioconductor object (https://github.com/drisso/SingleCellExperiment).
 For example, the authors could add a “USE” column in the gene- or cell-specific meta table to represent whether or not a particular gene in a particular cell met the filtering criteria applied.
 The authors could store W in the reduceDim assay of the SingleCellExperiment object.

 We agree with the reviewer that the previous version of the workflow was not very efficient in terms of data representation.
 This was due to the fact that the tools employed in the different steps expected slightly different inputs.
 We have now harmonized all the tools to expect as input and produce as output an object of class `SingleCellExperiment`, including storing the dimensionality reduced matrix `W` in the `reducedDim` slot and storing the gene-wise variances as a column in the `rowData` for better subsetting and filtering.